 As an organization genuinely committed to the well-being of its people, Deloitte is deeply affected by the tragedies that undermine the Black community.
 By coming together to honor the victims and listen and learn from our Black colleagues, we gain valuable perspective.
 Our reflection to date has resulted in two fundamental realizations.
 First, we need to do more as an organization, and second, we must act intentionally and purposefully to do our part to dismantle systemic inequality in society.

-We have a responsibility—as a purpose-driven enterprise focused on diversity, equity, and inclusion—to take a stand and make a difference on important societal issues, which includes championing social justice and racial equality.
+We have a moral responsibility—as a purpose-driven enterprise focused on diversity, equity, and inclusion—to take a stand and make a difference on important societal issues, which includes championing racial equality and social justice.
 As such, we have taken immediate, concrete steps to positively impact organizational and societal change through:

-- Leadership and accountability: Leaders at every level are committed to fostering a culture of listening, learning, empathy, and compassion, holding our organization and each other accountable by defining and cascading measurable goals and providing updates on progress.
-We are doubling down on our focus on diversity, equity, and inclusion (DE&I), including greater representation and transparency—with plans to publish our DE&I report for Deloitte US in 2020.
-We are also seeking input from our leaders and those in our communities who work with us to make needed change happen.
+Leadership and accountability: Leaders at every level are committed to fostering a culture of listening, learning, empathy, and compassion, holding our organization and each other accountable by defining and cascading measurable goals and providing updates on progress.
+We are doubling down on our focus on diversity, equity, and inclusion (DE&I), including greater representation and transparency.
+We also seek input from our leaders and those in our communities who work with us to make needed change happen.

-- Recruitment and development: Every stage of our Talent strategy relating to the future of work is being reimagined—from early identification to recruitment to career development and succession.
+Recruitment and development: Every stage of our Talent strategy relating to the future of work is being reimagined—from early identification to recruitment to career development and succession.
 We are focused on removing barriers that have created obstacles for Black people in our society who are pursuing accountancy, tax, and consulting, thereby increasing the pool of Black talent in these professions.
-This fall, we proudly welcomed the most diverse group of new hires in our history.
+In the fall of 2020, we proudly welcomed the most diverse group of new hires in our history.

 We understand it will take a lot of work and dedicated effort over time, but we are fully invested and unwaveringly committed.
 As we take specific actions, we will share thorough, timely updates on our progress.